RedPitaya/RedPitaya/doc/developerGuide/software/network.rst

 focusing at a single approach centered around `systemd <https://www.freedesktop.org/wiki/Software/systemd/>`_ should minimize the efforts needed to maintain it.

-Most of the WiFi configuration complexity comes from two sources:

-    1. mixing WiFi drivers based on new `mac80211 <https://wireless.wiki.kernel.org/en/developers/documentation/mac80211>`_ API, and the old deprecated `wext <https://wireless.wiki.kernel.org/en/developers/documentation/wireless-extensions>`_ API, this also requires some duplication of user space tools
-    2. support for switching between WiFi access point and client mode
+Most of the WiFi configuration complexity comes from support for switching between WiFi access point and client mode.

 ====
 UDEV